famndox/P4-James-Angels/README.md

 	5. Format: .txt and .csv
 	6. Cultures: Germanic
 *  Decent collection of folklore
-	1. Courtesy of: <href>Carnegie Mellon University
+	1. Courtesy of: <a href='https://www.kaggle.com/datasets/andrzejpanczenko/folk-tales-dataset'>Andrzej Panczenko on Kaggle</a>
 	2. Transformation: see Artifacts for rip and zip scripts
-	3. Number of Stories: 100
+	3. Number of Stories: 2838
-	4. Char Count: 914271
+	4. Char Count:
-	5. Format: .txt and .csv
+	5. Format: .csv
-	6. Cultures: Germanic
+	6. Cultures: 57 referenced from Albanian to Zimbabwean